-The NSF Graduate Research Fellowship Program's (GRFP) purpose is to help ensure the vitality and diversity of the scientific and engineering workforce in the United States.
+The purpose of the NSF Graduate Research Fellowship Program is to help ensure the vitality and diversity of the scientific and engineering workforce in the United States.
 The program recognizes and supports outstanding graduate students who are pursuing research-based master's and doctoral degrees in fields within NSF's mission.
-The Fellowship also grants Fellows a $34,000 annual stipend and a $12,000 cost-of-education allowance to the institution.
-Fellows will also receive three years of support, international research, professional development opportunities, and XSEDE Supercomputer access.

 To learn more about working on campus, visit the Student Employment page.
 We have general job search resources here.
 For employers committed to diversity and opportunities for minorities, visit workplacediversity.com, nemnet.com, and blackcollegian.com.

 Internships and on-campus employment are excellent for accumulating work experience, developing your narrative, and broadening your network.
 Note that the list below is not comprehensive.
 Check sites such as vault.com and internships.com for more opportunities.

 - Agilent Technologies

 - Bechtel Internships

 - CSC Internship Program

 - Kone International Trainee Program and Kone Internships

 To see what Engineering internships Whitman students have held in the past, check out the Whitman Internship Database and search "Engineering" or "Science, Engineering & Technology".

 Studying away from campus is a fantastic way to learn more about the world, as well as an excellent experience upon which you'll draw throughout your academic and professional career.
 For more information, contact Off-Campus Studies in Memorial.